flimflam-austin/hugo-cms-test/content/quick_reads/20200918-cuties/index.md

       applaud it for highlighting the issue.
     _key: 040d9dd390f5
   - order: 2
+    useCheckmark: false
     body: >-
       ## About U.S. & Netflix Parental Ratings

-      * “Cuties” is rated **TV-MA** under the 1996 federal rating system, meaning its intended to be viewed by adults / may be unsuitable for children under 17.
+      * “Cuties” is rated**TV-MA** under the 1996 federal rating system, meaning its intended to be viewed by adults / may be unsuitable for children under 17.

       * TV-MA films contain graphic violence, explicit sex and/or crude language.

-      * Films rated TV-MA are given an **adult maturity** rating on Netflix.
+      * Films rated TV-MA are given an**adult maturity** rating on Netflix.
       Parents may set parental control settings on Netflix to restrict viewing of adult-rated titles.
     _key: 2ad2f7d8d107
   - order: 3
+    useCheckmark: false
     body: >-
       “Our girls see that the more a woman is sexualized on social media, the more she’s successful.
 And the children just imitate what they see, trying